Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 ### Minor tweaks

-Fabulously Optimized [includes a few minor tweaks][4] that don't break the vanilla feel, such as increased chat history, windowed fullscreen mode and fixes to most common bugs.
+Fabulously Optimized [includes a few minor tweaks][4] that don't break the vanilla feel, such as extended chat history, windowed fullscreen mode, fixes to most common bugs and utilities to diagnose crashes.

 ### Up to date